ferrarimarco/dotfiles/README.md

 1. Clone this repository with Git.
 1. Setup the dotfiles:
-    - If you're on a Unix-based system (Linux, macOS):
+    - If you're on a Unix-based system (Linux, macOS, Windows Subsystem for Linux):
-        1. `bin/setup-dotfiles.sh` on Linux-based system, Windows Subsystem for Linux, or macOS.
+        1. `bin/setup-dotfiles.sh`
     - If you're on Windows:
         1. `bin/install-windows.ps1` from a Powershell shell on Windows.
-        1. Start the Windows Subsystem for Linux.
+        1. Start the Windows Subsystem for Linux, and run `bin/setup-dotfiles.sh`
 1. Run `make` (all the dotfiles and binaries will be symlinked to their destinations so you can update them just by `git pull`ing the latest changes)